 The Research Development Office (RDO) serves at the nexus of research and research administration to promote, support, strengthen, and grow the research enterprise at UCSF.
 Working with faculty, administration staff, and leadership partners, the RDO seeks to attract extramural research funding, increase institutional competitiveness, create research relationships, and foster innovation.

 The RDO is home to the Resource Allocation Program (RAP), which manages the dissemination, submission, review and award of various intramural funding opportunities, and the Limited Submission Program (LSP), which manages the dissemination, solicitation and selection of proposals for limited submission funding opportunities.
-Additionally, the RDO fosters and facilitates scientific collaborations between internal and external research teams through its Team Science for Research Innovation Program (TSRIP) and supports proposal development for large, multi-investigator project grants in its Large Grant Development Program (LGDP).
+Additionally, the RDO fosters and facilitates scientific collaborations between internal and external research teams through its Team Science Program (TSP) and supports proposal development for large, multi-investigator project grants in its Large Grant Development Program (LGDP).
 The T32 Trainee Tracking System (3TS) supports faculty and staff in preparation of T32 grant renewals.
 As a service- and solutions-oriented team, the RDO operates with integrity, professionalism, and respect for those with whom we work within and outside of UCSF.

 What is "Research Development"?